 On campus disciplinary actions in cases of alleged sexual offense include the following (from Federal Campus Sexual Assault Victim’s Bill of Rights):

-Sanctions imposed by the College for rape, acquaintance rape, or other sex offenses (forcible or non-forcible) following an on-campus disciplinary procedure may include disciplinary dismissal.
+Sanctions imposed by the University for rape, acquaintance rape, or other sex offenses (forcible or non-forcible) following an on-campus disciplinary procedure may include disciplinary dismissal.
 (See Student Handbook)

 Appeal process-See Student Handbook procedure for victim or abuser to appeal the results.